Exam and section directions will appear in the testing application

 Section Directions–Section II

-You are advised to spend an equal amount of time, approximately 40 minutes, on each question.
+You are advised to spend an equal amount of time (approximately 25 minutes) on each question.
+It is also suggested that you take up to 5 minutes to plan each answer.